 It is very important that you seek medical attention immediately following a slip and fall accident as not all injuries will be obvious.

-If you are involved in a slip and fall accident at a commercial property, file an accident report with the establishment as soon as possible.
+If you are involved in a slip and fall accident at a commercial property, like in a grocery store, file an accident report with the establishment as soon as possible.
 The report should describe:

 - What happened